 Effective implementation of eConsult technology is driving high levels of provider satisfaction, especially in safety-net systems and integrated healthcare systems3 such as Kaiser Permanente and the Department of Veterans Affairs.

-As more health systems look toward creating PCMH models to better manage the health of their patient population, eConsults systems will be instrumental in improving team-based care coordination and communication, supporting effective specialty care management and referrals.
+As more health systems look toward creating PCMH models to manage their patient population’s health better, eConsults methods will be instrumental in improving team-based care coordination and communication, supporting effective specialty care management and referrals.

 Learn more about how PCMH-certified and AristaMD partner North County Health Services (NCHS) streamlined their referral process by leveraging eConsults.